adjust/android_sdk/README.md

 And both event and session failed objects also contain:

-- `boolean willRetry` indicates there will be an attempt to resend the package at a later time.
+- `boolean willRetry` indicates that will be an attempt to resend the package at a later time.

 ### <a id="disable-tracking"></a>Disable tracking